 If we want to not only survive the pandemic but emerge as a nation more resilient to future crises, we need to reverse these obscenely unfair pay practices.

-On November 3, San Francisco voters will have a chance to take a significant step in that direction.
+San Francisco voters have just taken a significant step in that direction.

-The city’s Board of Supervisors has placed a measure on the ballot, Proposition L, which would increase taxes on corporations with extreme gaps between CEO and worker pay.
+By a margin of 65-35, they voted to approve a ballot measure, Proposition L, to increase taxes on corporations with extreme gaps between CEO and worker pay.
+The measure required only a simple majority to pass.

 To get a sense of the potential impact on specific companies, consider McDonald’s.
 Last year, CEO Stephen Easterbrook made $17.4 million before stepping down in November.
 That’s about 522 times as much as one of the fast food giant’s crew members would make earning San Francisco’s $16.07 minimum wage on an annual, full-time basis.

-Unless McDonald’s makes big changes to its pay practices, these numbers suggest the company would pay a tax increase on the higher end of the proposed range, as a percentage of sales from their 16 or so San Francisco restaurants.
+Unless McDonald’s makes big changes to its pay practices, these numbers suggest the company will owe a tax increase on the higher end of the proposed range, as a percentage of sales from their 16 or so San Francisco restaurants.

 The benefits of the ballot measure are twofold.
-It would encourage corporations to narrow their pay gaps while generating revenue for programs to reduce poverty and inequality.
-City officials estimate the tax would raise $140 million per year.
+It will encourage corporations to narrow their pay gaps while generating revenue for programs to reduce poverty and inequality.
+City officials estimate the tax will raise $140 million per year.

-If San Francisco voters approve the plan, the city would be the second in the nation to adopt a tax on large CEO-worker pay gaps.
+San Francisco will be the second city in the nation to adopt a tax on large CEO-worker pay gaps.
 The first was Portland, Oregon.

 For the tax design nerds out there, let me point out some differences between the San Francisco proposal and the Portland tax: